 There's no rush.
 You've got time to do this.
 If you feel there's a certain section you're having trouble with, chunk it out!
 Focus on that one section.
 (Rewrite it even!)

 Execution is all in the preparation.
-Eventually you'll know your seed words like your first phone number.
+Eventually you'll know your recovery seed phrase like your first phone number.

-- Approach your memory story by splitting your seed into managable chunks
+- Approach your memory story by splitting your recovery seed phrase into managable chunks

 - Ensure there are NO other words from the BIP39 wordlist.